AlaskaAirlines/auro/src/handoffProcess/closing.md

 1. Add any comment info that is applicable as to the status of the delivery
 1. Add label `Status: Complete / Ready to Merge`
 1. Remove label `Status: Work In Progress`
-1. Add a closing comment of completed work
 1. Click `Close Issue` - this action will automatically move the story out of the WIP workflow column